 Steep roads and/or heavy load

 Bear in mind that the adaptive cruise control is primarily intended for use when driving on level road surfaces.
-It may have difficulty in keeping the correct distance from the vehicle ahead when driving on steep downhill slopes, with a heavy load or with a trailer - in which case, be extra attentive and ready to slow down.
+It may have difficulty in keeping the correct distance from the vehicle ahead when driving on steep downhill gradients, with a heavy load or with a trailer - in which case, be extra attentive and ready to slow down.